 Upgrading The Fill Valve

-It’s usual to replace like for like when changing a fill valve but times move on and some old brass fill valves (especially side entry brass ball valves) are perhaps best replaced with modern plastic valves that take up less space and can be silent and quick to fill.
+It’s usual to replace like for like when replacing a toilet fill valve but times move on and some old brass fill valves (especially side entry brass ball valves) are perhaps best replaced with modern plastic valves that take up less space and can be silent and quick to fill.

 The Size of The Fill Valve